villevt/Sental/readme.md

 * Small full-stack webpage for demonstrating inference from the model (FastAPI, React)
 * Deployment pipeline, for example to Heroku

+## Customer NLP classifier

+The NLP classifier is built using sklearn.
+For the purpose of employing grid search over different models.
+The custom class is located in `nlpclassifier` and needs to be built by running `pip install .` in the corresponding folder.
+The custom model class is a requirement for both the backend, and model trainer utility.

 ## Command-line script

 The command line script for model deployment is located in the `nlp` folder.
 The script takes in text files in the following format for training